Details for Council Member Essentials training is also available for public viewing.

 The Register of Delegations from Council is reviewed annually in accordance with the Act.

-Information provided in Table 1 (below) lists all Mandatory Training (Council Member Essentials) training and development for available to Elected Members.
+Information provided below lists all Mandatory Training (Council Member Essentials) training and development for available to Elected Members.

 Where not marked 'Yes', this indicates the Elected Member has not yet completed or submitted the completion information to the register.